 - How many pets are allowed in the van?

-- Are there any additional rules associated with pets?
+- Are there any additional rules pertaining to pets?

 Safety During Travel

-So, you’ve asked the questions and found a van that will accommodate your pet, but where will your pet sit?
+So, you’ve asked the questions and found a van that will accommodate your pet – but where will he or she sit?

-Many campervans have a back seat that converts to a bed, so your pets may be able to ride just like they do in your regular vehicle.
-There are seat belts available to use with safety harnesses, and there is space on the floor where most kennels would fit.
+Many campervans have a back seat that converts to a bed, so your pets might be able to ride just like they do in your regular vehicle.
+There are seat belts available to use with safety harnesses, and there might be space on the floor where a kennel would fit.
 When in doubt, ask the rental company – they may have additional suggestions.